jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Button Generator pt 2!

 **Thoughts:**  I wanted to continue with the button generator.
 I has fun reviewing some of the details of the different CCS properties that I had forgotten about.
 For example, I didn't realize that most of the vendor prefixes are not really needed any more.
 I added several more options like background color gradients and controlling the border radiuses.

+### Day 9: September 9, 2025

+**Today's Progress**: Day Schedule!

+**Thoughts:**  I still struggle with being organized and time mangement.
+I decided to build a day schedule template that I can fill out and mark done for certain times of the day.
+I can select from the ToDo list I created earlier or add in an individual item or meeting.
+I don't have the icons working yet or the priority marking but I plan on doing those.
+I did put them on the ToDo list though!